 Here’s the covert, in most cream and lotion that we buy from stores, once vitamin C is added, and it has a shelf life, it becomes inactive or unstable unless it is in its powder form.
 These forms of vitamin C are dormant and do not activate until assimilated by the skin.
 As a consequence, they do not break down and become unstable or inactive before you use it.

-- 1/2 tbsp vitamin C powder or L-Ascorbic Acid crystals (you can find this at your health stores or amazon.com)
+- 1/2 tbsp L-Ascorbic Acid powder – this easily dissolves compare to Vitamin C powder (you can find this at your health stores or amazon.com)

 - 1 tbsp distilled water

 - 1 tbsp aloe vera gel (or 1 tbsp glycerin)

 - 1 vitamin E oil capsule (this is optional)

 One Useful Tip: